 Great Lakes Piping Plovers

 The Piping Plover (Charadrius melodus) is a small shorebird - bigger than a Chickadee, smaller than a Robin.
 They are dry-sand colored on the back and white below.
-During the breeding season adults have a black forehead band between the eyes and a single black band around the neck.
+During the breeding season adults have a black forehead band between the eyes and a single black band around the neck, and the base of the black bill turns orange.
 The legs are orange.
-During breeding season the base of the black bill also turns orange.

 Piping Plover - Breeding female

-Its larger, more vocal relative, the Killdeer, is commonly seen at parks, playgrounds, and golf courses, as well as on beaches, and has two dark bands around the neck.
+Its larger, more vocal relative, the Killdeer, is commonly seen at parks, playgrounds, and golf courses, as well as on beaches.
+It has two dark bands around the neck.
 In the Great Lakes Piping Plovers nest only on Great Lake beaches and prefer wide beaches with pebbles.

 Other species of shorebird migrate through the Great Lakes during May-June and again during July-September.
 Some can be mistaken for Piping Plovers.